UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 1. Register an [account on SUPR](https://supr.naiss.se/person/register/).

 2. Apply for a project for [sensitive data at Bianca](https://supr.naiss.se/round/senssmall2024/create_proposal).

-3. Give adequate information while creating your proposal by following [this template](#proposal-template).
+Give adequate information while creating your proposal by following [this template](#proposal-template).

 4. Register an [account for UPPMAX](https://supr.naiss.se/account/) at SUPR by clicking "Request Account at UPPMAX" button.
 You will receive an UPPMAX username and password via email.

-5. [Setup two factor authentication](https://www.uu.se/en/centre/uppmax/get-started/2-factor) for this newly created UPPMAX account.
+5. [Setup two factor authentication](https://www.uu.se/en/centre/uppmax/get-started/2-factor) for this newly created UPPMAX account. ([Video](https://www.youtube.com/watch?v=eSn0kLkU5Dc&ab_channel=Rich%C3%A8lJ.C.Bilderbeek))

-6. Check access to your project on [Bianca](https://bianca.uppmax.uu.se/).
+6. Check access to your project on [Bianca](https://bianca.uppmax.uu.se/). ([Video](https://youtube.com/clip/UgkxKxnaebkokAuFGEXqafoIQo-RjTPEZbeJ?si=VFFfDSY2DhAYMvDO))

 ## Whisper App

 ### Step 1: Data transfer from local computer to Bianca

-1. Transfer your data from your local computer to Wharf using [WinSCP](https://docs.uppmax.uu.se/software/bianca_file_transfer_using_winscp/) client (for Windows only) or [FileZilla](https://docs.uppmax.uu.se/software/bianca_file_transfer_using_filezilla/) client (Mac, Windows or Linux).
-Instruction on how to do it is in their respective links.
+1. Transfer your data from your local computer to Wharf using [WinSCP](https://docs.uppmax.uu.se/software/bianca_file_transfer_using_winscp/) app (for Windows only) or [FileZilla](https://docs.uppmax.uu.se/software/bianca_file_transfer_using_filezilla/) app (Mac, Windows or Linux).
+Instruction on how to do it is in their respective links or watch FileZilla [Video](https://www.youtube.com/watch?v=V-iPQLjvByc&t=136s&ab_channel=Rich%C3%A8lJ.C.Bilderbeek).

 ### Step 2: Transcribing/Translating